Sadeedpv/codeExplainer/README.md

 1. Open a file with some code in it.
 2. Select the code you want to explain.
-3. Click the "Code Explainer: Explain" command.
+3. Click the `Code Explainer: Explain` command.
 4. The extension will generate an explanation for the code and show it in a side panel.

+### CONTRIBUTING

+Feel free to contribute to the Project.
+Even if it's just raising an issue or fixing a typo, it would matter a lot 💘

 I hope you find this extension useful!